 What if Your Property is Being Illegally Sub-let?

 The two possible scenarios are: the tenant is subletting part of the property and is still living there, or they have moved out and other people have moved in.
-Neither of these situations is ideal, but it’s less desirable if you have no clue who is actually residing at the property.

 How Landlords Should Handle Illegal Sub-Letting